-Jones studied composition as an undergraduate at Brigham Young University and received MM and DMA degrees in Composition from the University of Cincinnati’s College-Conservatory of Music, where his principal teachers were Jonathan Kramer, Joel Hoffman, Alan Sapp, and Earle Brown.
+Jones graduated from BYU in 1983 with a bachelor's degree in composition and theory.
+He received MM and DMA degrees in composition from the University of Cincinnati’s College-Conservatory of Music, where his principal teachers were Jonathan Kramer, Joel Hoffman, Alan Sapp, and Earle Brown.
 His studies also included work with Bernard Rands at Aspen and Joseph Schwantner at the Atlantic Center for the Arts.

 Jones is the recipient of a Utah Arts Council Artist Grant, an Ohio Arts Council Individual Artist Fellowship, and a Composer Assistance Grant from the American Music Center.
-His work, Sing the Earth for orchestra won a Judge's Commendation for Excellence in the 1995 Barlow International Competition.
-He has since served as a member of the Board of Advisers of the Barlow Endowment for Music Composition and is now chair of the board of directors.
-His music can be heard on the Gasparo and Tantara labels.
-His works for wind band are published by Boosey and Hawkes as part of their Windependence series.
-As a professor and administrator for BYU's College of Fine Arts and Communications, Jones spoke at the April 2004 Convocation and has also presented at the campus' weekly devotionals.
+His work, sing the earth for orchestra won a Judge's Commendation for Excellence in the 1995 Barlow International Competition.
+He has since served as a member of the Board of Advisors of the Barlow Endowment for Music Composition, and as Chair of the Board of Directors.

 Jones resides in American Fork, Utah, with his wife, Wendy, and their four children.